Aaviri: Plot

-Raj (Ravi Babu) and his wife Leena (Neha Chauhan) move into an old palatial house along with their younger daughter Munni (Baby Sri Muktha), after an accidental death of their elder daughter Shruti.
-Munni happens to see the ghost of her father’s death employee who had died due to Munni’s father.
+Raj (Ravi Babu) and his wife Leena (Neha Chauhan) move into an old palatial house along with their younger daughter Munni (Baby Sri Muktha), after the accidental death of their elder daughter Shreya.
+Munni happens to see the ghost of her elder sister who had died due to their father's unattentiveness.
 The ghost tries to drive Munni away from the house and eventually succeeds.
 What happens next forms the rest of the story.